japila-books/spark-sql-internals/docs/DataFrameReader.md

 `loadV1Source` creates a link:spark-sql-DataSource.adoc#apply[DataSource] and requests it to link:spark-sql-DataSource.adoc#resolveRelation[resolve the underlying relation (as a BaseRelation)].

-In the end, `loadV1Source` requests <<sparkSession, SparkSession>> to link:spark-sql-SparkSession.adoc#baseRelationToDataFrame[create a DataFrame from the BaseRelation].
+In the end, `loadV1Source` requests <<sparkSession, SparkSession>> to link:SparkSession.md#baseRelationToDataFrame[create a DataFrame from the BaseRelation].

 NOTE: `loadV1Source` is used when `DataFrameReader` is requested to <<load, load>> (and the data source is neither of `DataSourceV2` type nor a link:spark-sql-DataSourceReader.adoc[DataSourceReader] could not be created).